smclab/TiNavItems/documentation/index.md

 # TiNavItems Module

 ## Description

 Multiple rightNavItems for your windows! (iOS only)

-## Accessing the TiNavItems
-To access this module from JavaScript, you would do the following:

-	var TiNavItems = require("it.smc.navItems");

-The TiNavItems variable is a reference to the Module object.Module object.

 ## Usage

 ```js
 var button1 = Ti.UI.createButton({
 	title: 'Flic'